kosbarts/Commissioner/README.md

 **Building the fonts**

-The scripts for building the fonts are in the `sources/` folder.
+The scripts for building the fonts are in the `/sources/` folder.

 To build the variable font run:

 ```
+cd sources
-sh sources/build_vf.sh
+sh build_vf.sh
 ```

 To build the static ttfs run:

 ```
+cd sources
-sh sources/build_statics.sh
+sh build_statics.sh
 ```

 To build the variable font and the static ttfs run:

 ```
+cd sources
-sh sources/build_all.sh
+sh build_all.sh
 ```

 If you want to build otf's do so through Glyphs using the source Glyphs file.